perusio/drush-cache-warmer/README.md

 Microcaching can be used with **any** type of site.
 Be it your portfolio or personal blog or a high traffic news site.
-You have to tweak the cache validity (Time To Live TTL) for your site traffic profile.
+You have to tweak the cache validity (or Time To Live: TTL) for your site traffic profile.

 Although microcaching is particularly useful for Nginx filesystem